stratisproject/StratisBitcoinFullNode/Documentation/Features/PoA/PoA_idleFedMembersKicker.md

 ### Idle Federation Members Kicker

-This feature kicks federation members in case they were not active for a prolonged period of time.
+This feature kicks federation members where they have not been active for a prolonged period of time.

 To enable it you need to configure the network appropriately: